-This so called quality of working so hard, and that too, for ridiculously long hours is usually perceived as someone being immensely passionate about their job.
-It is hailed by everyone, and in most cases, people are also rewarded for it without realizing its impact on their overall well-being.
+This so-called quality of working so hard, and that too, for ridiculously long hours, is usually perceived as someone being immensely passionate about their job.
+Everyone hails it, and in most cases, people are rewarded for it without realizing its impact on their overall well-being.

-To understand this better, we need to delve into the possible reasons or underlying issues that may turn someone into a workaholic.
-The ‘hustle culture’ that has been trending over the years encourages and praises people who let their work invade all boundaries that are essential to maintain a balance between their professional and personal lives.
-Many times people tend to throw themselves into their work and keep themselves occupied to distract themselves from their thoughts and emotions instead of dealing with them in a healthy manner.
+To understand this better, we must delve into the possible reasons or underlying issues that may turn someone into a workaholic.
+The ‘hustle culture’ that has been trending over the years encourages and praises people who let their work invade all boundaries essential to maintaining a balance between their professional and personal lives.
+Many times people tend to throw themselves into their work and keep themselves occupied to distract themselves from their thoughts and emotions instead of healthily dealing with them.

 Personality Associated with a Workaholic